Future-Proofing Authentication Against Insecure Bootstrapping for 5G Networks: Feasibility, Resiliency, and Accountability: Preliminaries and Building Blocks

 \subsubsection{Initial $\boldsymbol{\bs}$-$\boldsymbol{\ue}$ Communication}

-In 5G protocol stack (Fig.~\ref{fig:timing}), the topmost layer in the $\bs$ is Radio Resource Control (RRC).
-For $\ue$ and $\amf$, the Non-Access Stratum (NAS) layer is stacked over the RRC layer.
+In 5G protocol stack (Figure~\ref{fig:timing}), the topmost layer in the BS is Radio Resource Control (RRC).
+For UE and AMF, the Non-Access Stratum (NAS) layer is stacked over the RRC layer.
 Only the master public key ($\pk_{\id_0}$) is securely embedded in the USIM and is assumed to be publicly verifiable.
-Private keys for $\amf$ and $\bs$s are derived from the master secret key ($\sk_{\id_0}$) and distributed through secure channels.
-For initial bootstrapping, the $\bs$ broadcasts the System Information (SI)—an RRC message—to the $\ue$, announcing its configuration parameters.
-SI consists of the Master Information Block ($MIB$) and the System Information Block ($SIB$).
-The $MIB$, a short message, assists in decoding the first SIB: $SIB_1$.
-Broadcast over the Downlink Shared Channel (DL-SCH), $SIB_1$ contains scheduling and availability information for other $SIB$ messages.
-As per 3GPP specifications~\cite{RRCSpec}, $SIB_1$ has a maximum size of 372 bytes and is transmitted periodically every $160$~ms, with repeated broadcasts allowed.
-Fig.~\ref{fig:sib1} illustrates the structure of $SIB_1$.
+Private keys for AMF and BSs are derived from the master secret key ($\sk_{\id_0}$) and distributed through secure channels.
+For initial bootstrapping, the BS broadcasts the System Information (SI)—an RRC message—to the UE, announcing its configuration parameters.
+SI consists of the Master Information Block (MIB) and the System Information Block (SIB).
+The MIB, a short message, assists in decoding the first SIB: SIB1.
+Broadcast over the Downlink Shared Channel (DL-SCH), SIB1 contains scheduling and availability information for other SIB messages.
+As per 3GPP specifications~\cite{RRCSpec}, SIB1 has a maximum size of 372 bytes and is transmitted periodically every $160$~ms, with repeated broadcasts allowed.
+Fig.~\ref{fig:sib1} illustrates the structure of SIB1.
 Some fields are always present, while others are conditional or optional.
 The \textit{Cell Selection Info} field provides signal quality metrics, while \textit{Cell Access Related Info} includes Public Land Mobile Network (PLMN) identifiers and cell access status.
 Optional fields like \textit{IMS-Emergency Support} indicate support for emergency services in limited service mode.
 For detailed field descriptions, see~\cite{RRCSpec}.
-After receiving $SIB_1$, the $\ue$ initiates the RRC setup.
-Upon successful RRC connection, the $\ue$ initiates NAS registration with the $\amf$.
+After receiving SIB1, the UE initiates the RRC setup.
+Upon successful RRC connection, the UE initiates NAS registration with the AMF.
+Several additional SIB messages (SIB2–SIB21) are transmitted over DL-SCH in periodic windows, each serving specific functions.
+For instance, SIB3 provides NR \textit{intra}-frequency neighbor cell lists and reselection areas, SIB4 conveys \textit{inter}-frequency equivalents, SIB9 delivers GPS and UTC time, and SIB15 carries disaster roaming configurations.